13.1. Definition of Layoff

 The following provisions shall apply in computing total continuous service:

-(4) Time worked in permanent, probationary, provisional or temporary status shall count as County service.
-Part-time status shall count at the rate of one year of continuous employment for each 2080 straight-time hours worked.
+- Time worked in permanent, probationary, provisional or temporary status shall count as County service.
+Part-time status shall count at the rate of one (1) year of continuous employment for each two thousand eighty (2,080) straight-time hours worked.

 The departmental reemployment eligible list for each class shall consist of current and former employees with probationary or permanent status who were laid off or whose positions were reclassified downward.
 The rank order on such lists shall be determined by relative seniority as specified in Section 13.2.
 Such lists shall take precedence over all other eligible lists in making certifications to the department in which the employee worked.

-The general reemployment eligible list for each class shall consist of current and former employees having probationary or permanent status who were laid off or whose positions were reclassified downward.
+The general reemployment eligible list for each classification shall consist of the names of current and former employees having probationary or permanent status who were laid off or whose positions were reclassified downward.
 The rank order on such lists shall be determined by relative seniority.
 Such lists shall take precedence over all other eligible lists, except departmental reemployment eligible lists, in making certifications on a County-wide basis.

-The provisions of this subsection 13.6 shall not apply to employees who have accepted severance pay upon termination of employment.
+The provisions of this subsection 13.6 shall not apply to employees who have accepted severance pay as defined in Section 14 of this MOU entitled “Severance Pay” upon termination of employment.